trwstin/bainian-buddy/README.md

 ## Coming Soon!
 - Bookmark your favourite greetings
-- Download favourite greetings as a picture or text file
+- Download favourite greetings as a .txt